Optimizing Autonomous Transfer Hub Networks: Quantifying the Potential Impact of Self-Driving Trucks: Introduction

-A study by \citet{Viscelli-Driverless?AutonomousTrucks} describes different scenarios for the adoption of autonomous trucks by the industry.
+A study by \citeauthor{Viscelli-Driverless?AutonomousTrucks} describes different scenarios for the adoption of autonomous trucks by the industry \citep{Viscelli-Driverless?AutonomousTrucks}.
 The most likely scenario, according to some of the major players, is the \emph{transfer hub business model} ~\citep{Viscelli-Driverless?AutonomousTrucks,RolandBerger2018-ShiftingGearAutomation,ShahandashtEtAl2019-AutonomousVehiclesFreight}.
+Joanna Buttler, head of Daimler's global autonomous technology group, for example, stated that ``We are staying laser focused on U.S. hub-to-hub, on-highway'' \citep{TransportTopics2023-TorcLaysOut}.
 An Autonomous Transfer Hub Network (ATHN) makes use of autonomous truck ports, or \emph{transfer hubs}, to hand off trailers between human-driven trucks and driverless autonomous trucks.
 Autonomous trucks then carry out the transportation between the hubs, while regular trucks serve the first and last miles (see Figure~\ref{fig:autonomous_example}).
 Orders are split into a first-mile leg, an autonomous leg, and a last-mile leg, each of which served by a different vehicle.
 A human-driven truck picks up the freight at the customer location, and drops it off at a nearby transfer hub.
 A driverless self-driving truck moves the trailer to a transfer hub close to the destination, and another human-driven truck performs the last leg.

 The ATHN applies automation where it counts: Monotonous highway driving is automated, while more complex local driving and customer contact is left to humans.
-Global consultancy firm \citet{RolandBerger2018-ShiftingGearAutomation} estimates operational cost savings between 22\% and 40\% in the transfer hub model, based on cost estimates for three example trips.
-A recent white paper published by \citet{RyderSAM2021-ImpactAutonomousTrucking} studies whether these savings can be attained for actual operations and realistic orders.
+Global consultancy firm \citeauthor{RolandBerger2018-ShiftingGearAutomation} estimates operational cost savings between 22\% and 40\% in the transfer hub model, based on cost estimates for three example trips \citep{RolandBerger2018-ShiftingGearAutomation}.
+A recent white paper published by Ryder System, Inc. and the Socially Aware Mobility Lab studies whether these savings can be attained for actual operations and realistic orders in Full Truckload (FTL) shipping \citep{RyderSAM2021-ImpactAutonomousTrucking}.
 It models ATHN operations as a scheduling problem and uses a Constraint Programming (CP) model to minimize empty miles and produce savings from 27\% to 40\% on a case study in the Southeast of the United States.